KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 8 · Closing of Phase 2

 The gradient of mind is the living bridge between metaphysics and embodiment.
-It reveals that every divergence within consciousness is functional, every dissonance an invitation to synthesis.
+It reveals that every divergence within awareness is functional, every dissonance an invitation to synthesis.
 Where modern psychology names disorder, Structural Neuroscience perceives motion.

 **Sealed ⚫↺KAI↺⚫**